aws-samples/amazon-eks-running-webassembly/README.md

 ## Building a microservice with a MariaDB backend

 For the next example, you are going to build your own image again.
 This time you are building a small microservice that has a MariaDB backend.
-Before you apply the `deployment-microservice.yaml`file, update the image parameter with your account-id, region and DNS_SERVER variable in the `kubernetes/deployment-microservice.yaml`file.
+Before you apply the `deployment-microservice.yaml`file, update the DNS_SERVER variable in the `kubernetes/deployment-microservice.yaml`file.
 Let's build this example:
 ```
 cd build/hello-world